heuer-ja/telematik-DNS/README.md

 # 1. Execution

 ## 1.1 Prerequirements
+- Linux is required for using the specified `commands` in this file.

 - One must install `pandas`, as it is required for our project.
 - This could be done, depending on the package manager with:

 | pip                   | conda                  |
 | --------------------- | ---------------------- |
 | `pip install pandas`  | `conda install pandas` |

+- directory `res/logs` has to exist, otherwise logging throws an error
+    - when properly cloning this repository, it already exists